Al-Samoud 2: Operational history (March–April 2003)

 A number of Al-Samoud 2 missiles were fired at Kuwait during the 2003 conflict.
 One of them, aimed at the Coalition Headquarters at Camp Doha, was successfully intercepted by a Patriot missile on March 27.
 Some debris hit buildings inside the US base.
 The other missiles were also shot down or landed harmlessly in the desert.

 A similar development, the Al-Fahd or Ababil-100, a solid propellant version of the Al-Samoud, was also used by the Iraqi army during the invasion.
-The Headquarters of the 2nd Brigade, US 3rd Infantry Division, were struck south of Baghdad by a missile of this kind on April 7.
+The Operational Center of the 2nd Brigade, US 3rd Infantry Division, were struck south of Baghdad by a missile of this kind on April 7.
 Three soldiers and two foreign reporters were killed in the blast.